 They come in with a pretty respectable 10.3 grams of carbohydrates for two patties.
-And did you know, cauliflower is a cruciferous vegetable and has many healthy attributes as described by the Linus Pauling Institute at Oregon State University.
+And did you know, cauliflower is a cruciferous vegetable and has many healthy attributes as described by the Linus Pauling Institute at Oregon State University?
 Here’s the article, Cruciferous Vegetables, from their Micronutrient Information Center.
 Disclaimer: This link leads to a website provided by the Linus Pauling Institute at Oregon State University.
 Joe’s Healthy Meals is not affiliated or endorsed by the Linus Pauling Institute or Oregon State University.

-In order to keep these low carbohydrate, I used half the flour that most recipes use.
+In order to keep these low carbohydrates, I used half the flour that most recipes use.
 I used white whole wheat flour but all-purpose would work just as well.
-I also found that hand forming the patties worked best and they held together really well in the skillet.
+I also found that hand forming the cauliflower patties worked best and they held together really well in the skillet.
 Initially, I tried to take a scoop and put it in the skillet and flatten it with a fork.
 That didn’t work out well and the cake broke apart.
 Mary Jo became my patty maker and hand forming the cakes insured that they stayed together.
 I used a #16 scoop to size the patties, which is just under 1/4 cup.

 I included this picture of the steamed cauliflower, hoping that the steamer basket would show.
 It’s a real handy kitchen item to have.

-I served the low carb fried cauliflower patties with pan seared boneless chicken breasts.
+I served the low carb fried cauliflower patties with pan-seared boneless chicken breasts.
 Yum.
 Give this a try…here’s the printable recipe.

 Low Carb Fried Cauliflower Patties

 - 5 cups steamed cauliflower , (one large head)

 - ½ cup pecorino Romano cheese , (or Parmesan)